FCI Recruitment 2025 : Guide to Apply Online, Notification for 33566 Vacancies

 • Alpha-Numeric Series: Identifying patterns in sequences of letters and numbers.

-• Data Sufficiency: Determining if provided data is sufficient to answer a question.
+• Data Sufficiency: Determining if the provided data is sufficient to answer a question.

 • Logical Reasoning: Analyzing arguments and drawing conclusions.